ktor-doc-jp/ktor-doc-jp/pages/servers/lifecycle.md

 The application engine is the class in charge of running the application, it has a specific **configuration**, an associated **environment** and can be `start`ed and `stop`ped.

-When you start a specific application engine, it will use all the configuration provided to listen, by properly using the specified engine, to the right ports, hosts, using SSL, certificates and so on, with the specified workers.
+When you start a specific application engine, it will use the configuration provided to listen, to the right ports and hosts, by using SSL, certificates and so on, with the specified workers.

-Connectors will be used for listening to http/https to specific hosts and ports.
+Connectors will be used for listening to specific http/https hosts and ports.
 While the `Application` pipeline will be used to handle the requests.

 **[Application](https://github.com/ktorio/ktor/blob/master/ktor-server/ktor-server-core/src/io/ktor/application/Application.kt)** : Pipeline:

 It is created by the `ApplicationEngineEnvironment` and it is initially empty.
-It is a pipeline without subject that has `ApplicationCall` as context.
+It is a pipeline without a subject that has `ApplicationCall` as the context.
 Each specified module will be called to configure this application when the environment is created.